 Mental health challenges like stress, anxiety, depression and post-traumatic stress disorder (PTSD) can all make it more difficult to sleep.
 These types of sleep disturbances could be triggered by specific life events, such as the loss of a loved one, divorce or stress at work or school, or they could be the result of ongoing anxiety, depression or other mental health conditions.

-- Work schedules, such as graveyard shifts, where you have to sleep during the day, or frequently changing schedules, which can make it hard to get into a sleep rhythm.
+- Work schedules, such as graveyard shifts, where you have to sleep during the day, or frequently changing schedules, can make it hard to get into a sleep rhythm.

 - Stimulating your brain before bed